 What is a blood moon

-A total lunar eclipse occurs when the three celestial bodies align such that the Earth is placed exactly in between the Sun and the Moon, such that it completely shields the Moon from sunlight.
+A total lunar eclipse occurs when the three celestial bodies align such that the Earth is placed exactly between the Sun and the Moon, completely shielding the Moon from sunlight.
+The Moon normally shines by reflecting sunlight.
+And since Earth is now blocking it completely, the Moon is covered in Earth’s shadow (and thus becomes darker).

 However, a tiny bit of sunlight that passes through the Earth’s atmosphere managed to make its way to the Moon.
 Because Earth’s atmosphere itself is a complex mixture of elements, a large portion of the sunlight is scattered by the atmosphere and does not land on the Moon (the scientific explanation behind this is called the Rayleigh Scattering).